FalseNegativeLab/mlscorecheck/README.rst

     >>> result['inconsistency']
     # True

-Similar functionality is provided for mean of scores aggregation and macro averaging.
+Similar functionality is provided for mean of scores aggregation and macro averaging, for further details see https://mlscorecheck.readthedocs.io/en/latest/.

 Regression
 ^^^^^^^^^^